arnaldoaparicio/bitly_challenge/README.md

 Testing was done using RSpec.
 To run tests, go to Terminal, navigate to this directory and run ```rspec```.

 I created a json file called 'dummy.json' for testing purposes.
 This is based on the format of "decodes.json".
 Difference being is that it contains much less data, making it much easier to test.

+## Other documentation
+I have made a gist that documents my thought process throughout the challenge: https://gist.github.com/arnaldoaparicio/a294239fa3d0c22f17faecf3aca9f874